 27 Harbour Road, Paget PG 02.
 Phone (441) 236-6060.
 Fax (441) 236-2296.
 On the harbor’s edge overlooking the city of Hamilton.
 Built from the remnants of two once-elegant Bermuda hotels called Newstead, once a 19th century colonial manor, then a hotel, and the former Belmont Manor - a less luxurious but also spectacular-in-water-views 20th century hotel circa 1920 - plus the rebuilt 18 hole Belmont Golf Course owned by the company nearby.
 The full service resort destination has numerous hotel rooms and residential units.
 It offers many amenities in addition to golf, a world class spa, two tennis courts, infinity pool overlooking Hamilton Harbour, two fine restaurants and a private ferry service to the City of Hamilton.
 It combines traditional Bermuda architecture with new Bermuda design.
 Also offers part ownership of luxury suites to non-residents.
 Some Newstead guests qualify to use the Elbow Beach Hotel's private beach facilities via a shuttle service.

 Pompano Beach Road, Southampton.
 Phone (800) 343-4155 in the USA or Canada or (441) 234 0222 directly.
 75 rooms.
 Ocean view and beach-side location, turquoise waters.
-Tom Lamb III and his brother Larry, owners.
+Tom Lamb III, his brother Larry and family, owners since 1956 .
+75 staff.
 Bermuda's first fishing club, named after the pompano game fish then prolific.
 Offers dramatic ocean views from the main clubhouse and all guest rooms.
 Two restaurants, pool, private South Shore beach, fitness center, bar, two clay tennis courts.
 On its own private road away from traffic noises.
 The 8 bus route is on the main Middle Road a mile away.

 Categories of all accommodation properties for visitors